-Plenty to play for, then, and the stakes couldn’t be higher!
+Plenty still to play for, then, and the stakes couldn’t be higher!

-Encounters between the top-four contenders will likely play a significant part in deciding the final standings.
-Frank Lampard’s side have four such meetings in their final nine games, including trips to Anfield and Bramall Lane, as well as home matches against Manchester City and Wolves, the latter on the final day of the season.
+Encounters between teams in the top half of the table will likely play a significant part in deciding the final standings.
+Chelsea now have three such meetings in their final five games, including trips to Anfield and Bramall Lane, as well as a home match against Wolves.

-Manchester United and Wolves have the fewest of these clashes (three), while Sheffield United and Arsenal have the most with five.
+Manchester United have the fewest of these clashes (one), while Leicester have the most with four.

 Leicester – Arsenal (a), Sheffield United (h), Tottenham (a), Man United (h)

-Three remain in European competition – Chelsea in the Champions League plus Man United and Wolves in the Europa League – with Tottenham exiting at the hands of RB Leipzig this week.
+Three of the top-four contenders remain in European competition – Chelsea in the Champions League plus Man United and Wolves in the Europa League.
+Remaining fixtures in these competitions have been pencilled in to be played in August at the end of the domestic campaign.
 The winners of both competitions are guaranteed a Champions League place next season.

 While Chelsea have sat in fourth since mid-October, there have been plenty of varying trajectories among the other contenders over the course of the season, as the graph below illustrates.
 Select and deselect teams on the right-hand side to view their standings across the course of the season.